redtomatochicken/lily-music-bot/README.md

-# lily music bot
+# lily  bot

-a cute custom music bot for discord
+a cute bot for discord

 recommend python 3.10.6 or later...